-For LGBT grantseekers, the most prominent and pertinent component of Proteus's funding operations is the Civil Marriage Collaborative (CMC).
-The CMC is headed by director Paul Di Donato, who is the key-decision maker on grantmaking.
-Described as a "funding collaborative of 10 national and regional grantmakers supporting strategic public education and advocacy efforts in a number of states with concrete plans to advance marriage equality," the CMC has awarded over $20 million in grants since being established in 2004.
+For LGBT grantseekers, Proteus operates the Civil Marriage Collaborative, which is a "funding collaborative of ten national and regional grantmakers supporting strategic public education and advocacy efforts in a number of states with concrete plans to advance marriage equality."
+Grants have supported efforts to bolster and secure marriage equality, among several other concerns.

 Grants range from $50,000 to $500,000.
 Past grantees include the National Center for Lesbian Rights, the Equality Ohio Education Fund, American Civil Liberties Union Foundations, the ONE Community Foundation in Arizona, and the Equality North Carolina Foundation, among many others.

 Grant seekers are advised to contact this funder directly as grants are made by invitation only.
 They support both international and grassroots organizations; however, while approachable, their grantmaking is competitive.
 Unsolicited letters or appeals for funds will not be reviewed.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)